lewymd/Penalty-Submission-Form/README.md

 ## Using for a new event

 You can either follow the instructions here again to make a new sheet or just clear the data in `Penalties`, `Players` & `Staff` leaving the headers as they are.

+## GO Regional Version

+If you wish to use this for GO at a regional level event please contact me so we can ensure you are set up correctly, @lewymd on discord, twitter etc.